Jack Edwards (American politician): Congressional career

 Although most of the 1st's living residents had never been represented by a Republican before, Edwards became very popular in his district, to the point that he would never face a close contest for reelection.
 He only dropped below 59 percent of the vote once, in 1968.
+Despite this, Democrats would hold most of the area's seats in the state legislature well into the 1990s.

 During his time in Congress, Edwards worked for development of the Tennessee-Tombigbee Waterway and served on the House Appropriations Committee as well as became the ranking Republican on the Defense subcommittee.
 Reportedly President Ronald Reagan's point man to improve national defense, Edwards also led efforts to establish both the Bon Secour National Wildlife Refuge and the Weeks Bay National Estuarine Research Reserve.
 During Reagan's presidency, he became the vice chairman of the House Republican conference leadership.
 He was the ranking Republican member on the Appropriations Subcommittee on Defense.
 After serving on the committee for ten years, he had become a national defense expert.
 He was also a member of the House Banking Committee.

 From 1973 to 1985, he was co-host of the Gulf Coast Congressional Report, which aired on WKRG-TV in Mobile.

 According to the Alabama governor's office, Edwards was a strong supporter of Reagan's military buildup.
 In 1979, after a devastating hurricane, Alabama's Dauphin Island bridge had to be rebuilt, and Edwards oversaw the funding.

 Later years

-Edwards announced he would not run again in 1984, and Vice-President George H. W. Bush spoke at his retirement dinner.
+Edwards announced he would not run again in 1984, and Vice-president George H. W. Bush spoke at his retirement dinner.
 Edwards then joined the Hand Arendall law firm, where he practiced law for another two decades. in 1988, he chaired the Base Realignment and Closure Commission.

 Edwards continued his civic involvement in Mobile, becoming as chairman of the board of the Mobile Area Chamber of Commerce, as well as serving on various boards of trustees, including of the University of Alabama System, his alma mater (from 1988 til 1999), and became its president after his retirement from the law firm.
 He was a member on the boards of the Mobile Opera, Mobile Economic Development Council and the Mayor's Waterfront Advisory Committee, among others.
 From 1987 to 1996, he served on the board of the Metropolitan Washington Airports Authority.
 In 1988, he served as co-chairman of the Secretary of Defense's first commission, known as the 1988 Base Realignment and Closure Commission (BRAC I).

 In his final years Edwards, worked in the areas of constitutional reform, education, the environment and economic development in the Mobile area.
 He also served on the corporate boards of several companies such as The Southern Company, Holcim Inc., Northrop Grumman Corporation, QMS Inc., Dravo Corporation and The Aerospace Corporation.
 According to Alabama governor Kay Ivey, Edwards was respected by both Democrats and Republicans.